gleam-lang/website/frequently-asked-questions.md

 ## Will Gleam have metaprogramming?

 We are gently interested in some form of metaprogramming in Gleam.
-Currently we are in the early research and design phase, and it is a lot priority compared to tooling and other work needed for a v1.0 release.
+Currently we are in the early research and design phase, and it is a low priority compared to tooling and other work needed for a v1.0 release.

 If you have some problems that would be solved with metaprogramming, or proposal